irebm2/Module-11-Irene-Bazaga/starter/README.md

 **Questions**

-For any questions, email email.
+For any questions, email img@hotmail.com.

-Made with ❤️ and JS by ire
+Made with ❤️ and JS by Ire